yeshua453/website/docs/controls/datepicker.md

 ### `keyboard_type`

 The type of keyboard to use for editing the text.
-See [`KeyboardType`](/docs/controls/textfield#keyboard_type) for possible values.
+The property value is [`KeyboardType`](/docs/reference/types/keyboardtype) enum.

-Defaults to `KeyboardType.DATETIME`.
+Defaults to `DATETIME`.

 ### `last_date`